Cheese Stuffed Burgers

 Instructions

-- Mist a pan with some low calorie cooking spray, then cook the bacon and half of the onions until they are cooked through and lightly browned.
+1. Spray a small frying pan with low calorie cooking spray and set on a medium heat.
+Add the bacon and onion and fry for 4-5 minutes until softened and lightly browned.
 Set aside to cool.

-- Split the burger mix into 4 equal balls, then put one ball into the burger press, replace the lid and press down firmly - you should now have a thin burger in the press.
-Make an indent in the middle of the burger, then add half of the cheese mix.
+4. Split the burger mix into 4 equal balls, then put one ball into the burger press (if using), replace the lid and press down firmly – you should now have a thin burger in the press.
+Make an indent in the middle of the burger, then add half of the cheese and bacon mixture.

 Looking for Slimming World Syns or Weight Watchers (WW) Points?